 By October 1969, however, the British police were closing in on Biggs.
-But he was one step ahead of the authorities and eventually found his way to Brazil.
+However, he was one step ahead of the authorities and eventually found his way to Brazil.
 In 1974, Scotland Yard investigator Jack Slipper traveled to Rio de Janeiro to apprehend Biggs, but he had to leave empty-handed.
-Brazilian authorities refused to extradite Biggs because he had gotten his girlfriend pregnant.

 profile name: Ronnie Biggs profile occupation: